HubSpot/BuckyServer/README.md

 Most people will only need to specify [the config](config/default.yaml) they're interested in and start up the server.

-If you need more customization, you can write a module:
+Configuration Options:

+- `server:` {Object}
+Use to set properties of the Bucky Server.
+  - `port:` {Number}
+  Use to set the port that Bucky Server will listen to.
+  - `appRoot:` {String}
+  Use to define the root of the endpoint.
+  - `https:` {Object}
+  Defines a set of options for running Bucky in https mode.
+    - `port:` {Number}
+    Use to specify the port for https, if not populated the default is the http server port + 1.
+    - `options:` {Object}
+    Use to define the options for https. key and cert are mandatory options, here is a full [list of all available options](https://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener).
+    For all options that accept a buffer you can use the path to the file containing the option's data.
+     - `key:` {Object|String|Buffer}
+     `key` can be an Object that contains a filePath to the key file, or `key` can contain the entire String/Buffer for the key.
+       - `filePath:` {String}
+       Path to key file.
+The filePath is only required for loading the key from a file.
+     - `cert:` {Object|String|Buffer}
+     `cert` can be an Object that contains a filePath to the key file, or `cert` can contain the entire String/Buffer for the certificate.
+       - `filePath:` {String}
+       Path to certificate file.
+The filePath is only required for loading the certificate from a file.
+  - `httpsOnly:` {Boolean}
+  If this flag is set to `true` then Bucky Server will not run in http mode.

+- `statsd:`
+Configuration for connecting to statsd.
+Only required when using statsd module.
+  - `host:` {String}
+  The hostname for your statsd server.
+  - `port:` {Number}
+  The port for your statsd server.

+- `opentsdb:`
+Configuration for connecting to openTSDB.
+Only required when using openTSDB module.
+  - `host:` {String}
+  The hostname for your openTSDB server.
+  - `port:` {Number}
+  The port for your openTSDB server.

+- `influxdb:`
+Configuration for connecting to InfluxDB.
+Only required when using InfluxDB module.
+  - `host:` {String}
+  The hostname for your InfluxDB server.
+  - `port:` {Number}
+  The port for your InfluxDB server.
+  - `database:` {String}
+  The database to write data to inside InfluxDB.
+  - `username:` {String}
+  A user in InfluxDB that has write permissions to the specified database.
+  - `password:` {String}
+  The password for the specified user.
+  - `use_udp:` {Boolean} (optional)
+  When this option is set to `true` Bucky Server will communicate with InfluxDB using UDP instead of TCP.
+  - `retentionPolicy:` {String} (optional)
+  The name of a retention policy that's been created in InfluxDB.
+  - `version:` {String} (optional)
+  The major version of InfluxDB that you're using (either '0.8' or '0.9').
+  This defaults to '0.8' if it's omitted.

+- `modules:`
+Defines which modules will load when BuckyServer starts.
+  - `app:`
+  List of core modules to be required by BuckyServer.
+  - `collectors:`
+  List of modules that will be used by the collectors module for consuming, formatting, and handling the data that's sent to BuckyServer.

 ### Modules

 There are a few of types of modules:

-- Server - Use to set properties of the Bucky Server
-  - port - Use to set the port that Bucky Server will listen to
-  - appRoot - Use to define the root of the endpoint
-  - https - Use to set options for running Bucky Server in https mode
-    - port - Use to specify the port for https, if not populated the http server port + 1
-    - options - Use to define the certificates for https.
-[List of all possible options](https://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener)
-      - For all options that accept a buffer you can use the path to the file and they'll be read in
-  - httpsOnly - If this flag is set to true then Bucky Server will not run in http mode
-- Logger - Use to have Bucky log to something other than the console
+- Logger - Use to have Bucky log to something other than the console.
-- Config - Use to have Bucky pull config from somewhere other than the default file
+- Config - Use to have Bucky pull config from somewhere other than the default file.
 - App - Use to do things when Bucky loads and/or on requests.
 Auth, monitoring initialization, etc.
 - Collectors - Use to send Bucky data to new and exciting places.
 We can only have one logger and one config, but you can specify as many app and collector modules as you like.

 All modules follow the same basic sketch.
 You export a method which is called when Bucky starts up.
 That method is provided with as much of `{app, config, logger}` as we have